igorkll/uflinux/README.md

 * all external media is mounted via overlayfs so that all files are perceived as 777 and everything is accessible without root
 * the user can't customize anything, everything is nailed down and the system can't be changed

+## important
+* currently, the OS does not support OTA updates